 Sexual Abuse and Assault Against Women

-Sexual assault and abuse is any type of sexual activity that you do not
+Sexual assault and abuse is any type of sexual activity that you do not agree to, including:

 - inappropriate touching

 - sexual intercourse that you say no to

 Sexual assault can be verbal, visual, or anything that forces a person to join in unwanted sexual contact or attention.
 Examples of this are voyeurism (when someone watches private sexual acts), exhibitionism (when someone exposes him/herself in public), incest (sexual contact between family members), and sexual harassment.
 It can happen in different situations, by a stranger in an isolated place, on a date, or in the home by someone you know.

 Rape is a common form of sexual assault.
 It is committed in many situations—on a date, by a friend or an acquaintance, or when you think you are alone.
 Educate yourself on “date rape” drugs.
 They can be slipped into a drink when a victim is not looking.
 Never leave your drink unattended—no matter where you are.
 Try to always be aware of your surroundings.
 Date rape drugs make a person unable to resist assault and have a type of memory loss so the victim doesn’t know what happened.